Mazara-del-Vallo travel guide and tourism

 The Church of San Nicolò Lo Regale is a good example of Arab-Norman architecture in Mazara, whose foundation probably goes back to the 12th century.
-It is in a Greek cross form with three apses.
-Inside, under the floor, some mosaics have been discovered from the early Christian period probably laid on a floor from the Roman age.
+Inside some mosaics have been discovered from the early Christian period probably laid on a floor from the Roman age.

-Built on the ruins of a villa dating to the period between the 3rd and 5th centuries AD, it was then rebuilt in the baroque period, but it has preserved its original appearance composed of a series of blind arches to close the three pointed windows arranged on each side of the structure.
+Built on the ruins of a villa dating from the 3rd to the 5th centuries AD, it was then rebuilt in the baroque period, but it has preserved its original appearance composed of a series of blind arches to close the three pointed windows on each side of the structure.

 This church is also known as "Santa Maria delle 'Giummare'" for a type of dwarf palm, called 'Giummara', which grows in the area.

 Baroque architecture in Mazara-del-Vallo